Martin Anderson (economist): Advising Richard Nixon

-The 1968 Nixon Presidential Campaign
+1968 Nixon presidential campaign

-In 1967 members of Nixon's staff, Len Garment, Pat Buchanan, and Ray Price, invited Anderson to join Nixon's presidential campaign planning group as a policy adviser.
+In 1967, members of Nixon's staff, Len Garment, Pat Buchanan, and Ray Price, invited Anderson to join Nixon's presidential campaign planning group as a policy adviser.
 In this role, he wrote a policy paper on ending the draft and moving to an all-volunteer force, “An Analysis of the Factors Involved in Moving to an All-Volunteer Armed Force.”
-Nixon echoed the sentiments expressed in Anderson’s paper in an interview with New York Times reporter Robert B. Semple Jr. in December 1967.
+Nixon echoed the sentiments expressed in Anderson's paper in an interview with New York Times reporter Robert B. Semple Jr. in December 1967.
 Along with Walter Oi and Milton Friedman, Anderson is credited with helping to end military conscription in the United States.

-In 1968 Anderson joined the Nixon presidential campaign, focusing on domestic and economic policy.
-As Nixon’s chief urban affairs adviser, Anderson was tasked with developing policy to address the problems associated with America’s low-income neighborhoods.
+In 1968, Anderson joined the Nixon presidential campaign, focusing on domestic and economic policy.
+As Nixon's chief urban affairs adviser, Anderson was tasked with developing policy to address the problems associated with America's low-income neighborhoods.
 He advocated for self-help with a call for increased African American ownership, a component of the movement now known as Black capitalism.
 A report written by Anderson on the subject of basic income, which quoted heavily from Karl Polanyi's The Great Transformation on the Speenhamland system, was credited by Rutger Bregman and Corey Robin with Nixon moving away from the idea of basic income, and by Bregman as, from there, ultimately providing arguments for various welfare reforms by Ronald Reagan, Bill Clinton and George W. Bush.

 Anderson's wife, Annelise Graebner Anderson, also worked on the campaign, traveling with vice presidential candidate Spiro Agnew.
 During this time, Anderson was introduced to economists Milton Friedman and Arthur F. Burns, who were to become his lifelong mentors.

-The Nixon White House Transition
+Nixon White House transition

 Martin Anderson was appointed special assistant to the president and worked closely with Arthur F. Burns, who was appointed counsellor for domestic policy.
 Together they wrote a policy notebook that was used to write letters of instruction for incoming cabinet secretaries.
-In Anderson's 1990 book Revolution, he lamented that the Nixon transition was not able to find middle- and lower-level staff loyal to the new administration’s policy goals.
+In Anderson's 1990 book Revolution, he lamented that the Nixon transition was not able to find middle- and lower-level staff loyal to the new administration's policy goals.

-The Nixon Administration
+Nixon administration

 During the first year of the Nixon administration, Anderson focused on welfare policy.
 In February 1970, Burns left the White House to become Federal Reserve chair.
 Upon his departure, Anderson's title changed to special consultant to the president for systems analysis, a title never used before, reporting to John Ehrlichman.
 In September 1970, Bryce Harlow recruited Anderson, William Safire, and Pat Buchanan to travel with Vice President Agnew and support the reelection campaigns of GOP senators.